 15. No-Pull Pet Harness with 2 Leash Clips

-- Large Dog Harness - Recommended Breeds: Medium to Large Dogs, such as Golden Retriever, Huskie, Labrador, Alaska, German...
+- Adjustable Dog Harness - Recommended Breeds: Small to Large Dogs, such as Golden Retriever, Huskie, Labrador, Alaska,...

 - No Pull, No Choke - Our non-pulling dog harness is specially designed with 2 metal leash rings for safer dog walks.
 Use...